 Written in English, then Catalan, then Greek.

-In October 2015, I was very happy to attend the Polyglot Conference in New York.
-I attended the two day conference and stayed another 3 days for sightseeing afterwards.
+I was very happy to be able to go to the Polyglot Conference in New York.
+On the first two days, I attended the conference and stayed another 3 days for sightseeing afterwards.
 I arrived on the first day of the conference so I checked into my hotel & went directly to the venue SVA Theatre in Chelsea.

 I made it just in time to hear an interesting talk by Benny Lewis of Fluent in Three Months about how languages can help you in various careers.
 Other memorable talks I attended were about African languages and how to find resources on the internet, a talk by hyperpolyglot Vladimir Skultety about being able to speak twenty languages and a talk from the Endangered Language Alliance of New York.
 Other well-known names were there such as Michael Erard, author of ‘Babel No More: The Search for the World’s Most Extraordinary Language Learners’ and Tim Doner, a young American polyglot.
 I wasn’t there at the time of their talks but I will be able to watch them on YouTube soon.